 Fair values determined by Level 3 inputs are unobservable data points for the asset or liability, and included situations where there is little, if any, market activity for the asset.
-The Company's cash and long-term cash equivalents were measured using Level 1 inputs.
 Stock-based compensation and derivative liability - warrants were measured using Level 2 inputs.
 Goodwill impairment was measured using Level 3 inputs.

-Notes to Unaudited Condensed Interim Consolidated Financial Statements Three Months ended June 30, 2023 and 2022 (Unaudited)
+Notes to Unaudited Condensed Interim Consolidated Financial Statements Three Months ended March 31, 2024 and 2023 (Unaudited)